HK's China policies spur clash with mainland cousins

 PRESSURE FOR CHANGE

 Tsang said China's premier Wen Jiabao had acknowledged in December the concerns of Hong Kong people over pregnant mainland women.
 Hong Kong has since imposed tighter immigration checks to screen pregnant women entering the city and crack down on shady childbirth middle-men and agents.
-The government may also impose further quotas on mainland mothers after limiting the number giving birth in local hospitals to 35,000 this year.
+The government may also impose quotas on mainland mothers.

 Pressure, however, has been building on Tsang to consider a more permanent and potentially controversial fix: to amend the city's Basic Law so that babies born to mainlanders in Hong Kong are no longer granted the right of abode.